Urbanisation in Pakistan: Historical causes of urbanisation

 The British relinquished control of the colony in 1947 with the Great Partition of India and Pakistan, leaving the region in turmoil because of the vacuum of power, and the resulting mass migrations.
 The repercussions can still be seen today, as many still lack basic food and housing security in both India and Pakistan.
 Much of this was caused by the loss and destruction of property – and therefore capital and financial stability – during the migrations.
 Additionally, this rapid movement to and overcrowding of cities has led to the emergence of informal settlements, known as katchi abadis in Karachi.

 Immigration, both from within and outside the country, is regarded as one of the main factors that have contributed to urbanisation in Pakistan.
 One analysis of the 1998 Pakistan Census highlighted the significance of the independence of Pakistan in 1947 in the 1940s in the context of understanding the urban change in Pakistan.
 During the independence period, Muslim Muhajirs from India migrated in large numbers and shifted their domicile to Pakistan, especially to the port city of Karachi, which is today the largest metropolis in Pakistan.

 Migration from other countries, mainly those in the neighbourhood, has further catalysed the process of urbanisation in Pakistani cities.
 Of particular interest is migration that occurred in the aftermath of the independence of Bangladesh in 1971, in the form of stranded Biharis who were relocated to Pakistan.
 Smaller numbers of Bengalis and Burmese immigrants followed suit much later.
 The Soviet invasion in the 1980s forced millions of Afghan refugees into Pakistan, but most of them have been repatriated since 2002.
 Inevitably, the rapid urbanisation caused by these large population movements has also brought new political and socio-economic complexities.

 In addition to immigration, economic events such as the Green Revolution and political developments, among a host of other factors, are also important causes of urbanisation.

+As of at least early 2024, Pakistan is one of the most rapidly urbanising counties in south Asia.